Tips on Preparing a Competitive Application for the Rangel Summer Enrichment Program

 This program provides a unique opportunity for participants to learn about a wide range of possible international affairs careers, including those in government, non-governmental organizations and the private sector.
 There is a special emphasis on careers that involve public service and particularly those related to the U.S. Department of State.
 A strong interest to pursue a career that involves international affairs should be the main reason for you to apply.
 Your statement of interest should highlight why you are interested in pursuing this type of career and give insight into what type of career is of greatest interest to you.

 Applicants should carefully craft a statement that highlights their motivations, as well as their background, experiences, and skills that would help them to succeed in the summer program and an international affairs-related career.
 The selection panel is interested in seeing indications of diverse interests and backgrounds, including experience living or travelling overseas; international exposure within the United States; relevant academic work; internship, volunteer or work experiences in government, NGOs, and service organizations; and other experiences relevant to a public service or international career.
 It values experiences that show cultural sensitivity, including interest or experiences in languages or working with various cultural or socioeconomic groups.
-Competitive applications demonstrate strong writing skills, including clear statements of goals, interests and background, and proper English usage.
 The panel is interested in learning about any particular obstacles or disadvantages the applicant had to overcome, including, but not limited to, socioeconomic, family, or personal circumstance.
 Competitive applicants demonstrate a commitment to service generally and a career in international affairs and/or public service.
+They also demonstrate strong writing skills, including clear statements of goals, interests and background, and proper English usage.
 Generally, the panel is interested in knowing who you are, what motivates you, what experiences and skills you bring to the table, and what you want to do.

 Applicants should review their statements carefully to ensure that they answer the question asked, that they express ideas clearly and concisely, and that they are free from grammatical, spelling or other errors.
 The statement should be 500 words or less.
 If your statement is too long, cut out non-essential information.
 The panel does not need you to tell them what globalization is; it needs to know who you are and why you want to pursue this opportunity.